 - IOM regularly produces information sheets on a variety of programmes, as well as policy briefs on different topics, such as the Migration, Environment and Climate Change: Policy Brief Series.

 IOM publishes a variety of books and reports on migrants and migration issues.
-For more information or inquiries please contact Publications.
+For more information or inquiries please contact IOM Publications Unit.